Attu Island

+Although Attu Island is the westernmost body of land east of the International Date Line, its time zone is the same as other western Aleutian Islands, UTC−10, which means that locations to the south-southeast (such as the uninhabited Baker Island and Howland Island in UTC−12 and Niue, Midway Atoll and American Samoa in UTC −11) have earlier clocks.

+The population in the 2010 census was 20 people, all at the Attu Station, though all inhabitants left the island later that year when the station closed.
+It then became the largest uninhabited island in the United States.

+The Battle of Attu was the only World War II land battle fought in territory that is now part of a U.S. state.
+The battlefield site is a U.S. National Historic Landmark.
 In 1982, the only significant trees on the island were those planted by American soldiers at a chapel constructed after the 1943 battle when the Japanese occupation was over; they have since gone.

-Although Attu Island is the westernmost body of land east of the International Date Line, its time zone is the same as other western Aleutian Islands, UTC−10, which means that locations to the south-southeast (such as the uninhabited Baker Island and Howland Island in UTC−12 and Niue, Midway Atoll and American Samoa in UTC −11) have earlier clocks.

 History

 The name Attu is the Unangan language (Aleut) name for the island.
-Archaeological research of the large number of archaeological sites on the island suggests an estimated precontact population ranging from 2,000 to 5,000 Unangan (Aleut).
+Research of the large number of archaeological sites on the island suggests an estimated precontact population ranging from 2,000 to 5,000 Unangan (Aleut).

-Attu, being the nearest to Kamchatka, was the first of the Aleutian Islands exploited by Russian traders.
+Attu, being the nearest of the Aleutian Islands to Kamchatka, was the first of the islands exploited by Russian traders.
 Russian explorer Aleksei Chirikov called the island Saint Theodore in 1742.
 Russians stayed on the island several years at a stretch to hunt sea otters.
-The Russians often clashed with the local Unangan population.
+The Russians often clashed with the local Unangan people.
 After the initial wave of traders, European ships largely overlooked Attu.